 In general, you’ll need specific documents to complete your business setup in Vietnam.
 The documents will depend on the business structure that you opt for.

-The application procedure usually takes 7 working days or longer, and the state authority for this type of license is the provincial Department of Industry and Trade.
+The application process takes around 7 working days or longer, and the relevant authority responsible for issuing this type of license is the provincial Department of Industry and Trade.

 You may ask yourself more than one: What are the costs of starting a business in Vietnam as a foreigner?